-Azithromycin and clarithromycin are semisynthetic analogues of erythromycin and have better oral absorption and a lower side effect profile.
-Clarithromycin is used mainly in combination with other antibiotics for the treatment of helicobacter pylori infections and for the prophylaxis of bordetella pertussis infections.
+Azithromycin and clarithromycin are semisynthetic analogs of erythromycin and have better oral absorption and a lower side effect profile.
+Clarithromycin is used mainly in combination with other antibiotics for the treatment of Helicobacter pylori infections and for the prophylaxis of B. pertussis infections.

 Doxycycline can be administered orally or parenterally.
-However, many foods such as milk and iron products interfere with doxycycline, making it less effective by reducing its absorption rate dramatically.
+However, many foods such as milk and iron products interfere with doxycycline, making it less effective by markedly reducing its absorption rate.
 Tetracyclines can cross the blood-brain barrier to some extent.

-Tetracyclines are predominantly metabolised in the kidneys.
-In patients with renal impairment this may lead to excessive accumulation of the antibiotic and can potentially cause hepatic damage.
+Tetracyclines are predominantly metabolized in the kidneys.
+In patients with renal impairment, this may lead to the excessive accumulation of the antibiotic and can potentially cause hepatic damage.
 Common side effects include gastrointestinal disturbances and photosensitivity.

-Contraindicated in pregnant women and children because tetracyclines have chelating effects on calcium, which may cause discoloration of teeth and an increased susceptibility to caries and delayed bone growth.
+Tetracyclines are contraindicated in pregnant women and children because they have chelating effects on calcium, which may cause discoloration of teeth and increased susceptibility to caries and delayed bone growth.

-Many bacteria such as streptococcus, clostridium, enterobacteriaceae and gonococcus are resistant to doxycycline.
-They have developed bacterial efflux pumps that remove the antibiotic from the bacterial cell.
+Many bacteria such as streptococcus, clostridium, Enterobacteriaceae, and gonococcus are resistant to doxycycline.
+The bacteria have developed bacterial efflux pumps that remove the antibiotic from the bacterial cell.
 Since tetracyclines are no longer used in the production of meat, a decline in tetracycline resistance has been observed.

 Doxycycline is the drug of choice for the treatment of chlamydial infections.
-It is also useful in the treatment of human brucellosis, leptospirosis, lyme disease (not neuroborreliosis) and mycoplasma pneumoniae.
-Furthermore, it is one of only a few selected drugs that has been used for the treatment of malaria tropica caused by chloroquine-resistant plasmodium.
+It is also useful in the treatment of human brucellosis, leptospirosis, Lyme disease (not neuroborreliosis), and mycoplasma pneumonia.
+Furthermore, it is one of only a few drugs that have been used for the treatment of malaria caused by chloroquine-resistant plasmodium.

 Metronidazole and other nitroimidazoles are prodrugs, activated within the microbial cell by oxidoreductases under anaerobic conditions.
-It is a bactericidal antibiotic active against anaerobic bacteria and selected parasites.
+It is a bactericidal antibiotic active against anaerobic bacteria and select parasites.
 Its mode of operation is not fully understood.
-It is believed that nitroimidazoles produce short-lived free radicals, which are cytotoxic and can interact and harm bacterial DNA.
+It is believed that nitroimidazoles produce short-lived free radicals that are cytotoxic and can interact with and harm bacterial DNA.

 Metronidazole is used for perioperative antibiotic prophylaxis.
-It is oxidised and conjugated in the liver and partially excreted in the urine.
+It is oxidized and conjugated in the liver and partially excreted in the urine.
 It is contraindicated during pregnancy and in patients with severe hepatic disease.

 Anaerobes have evolved different mechanisms of resistance.
 Specific resistance genes (nim) confer resistance to metronidazole by encoding an alternative reductase that can convert nitroimidazole to a nontoxic derivative.

 Fosfomycin is a phosphonic acid derivative that irreversibly inhibits murein precursor synthesis.
 Due to its good soft tissue penetration and the broad spectrum of activity, it is used as a reserve antibiotic in the treatment of osteomyelitis and soft tissue infections.
-Renal excretion occurs via glomerular filtration.
-No tubular secretion occurs.
+Renal excretion occurs via glomerular filtration, and no tubular secretion occurs.

-Fosfomycin should be used in combination with other bactericidal antibiotics to prevent development of resistance.
-Common side effects of fosfomycin include nausea or vomiting.
-The infusion solution contains high concentrations of sodium and recrystallised succinic acid, which must be considered in the treatment of patients with hypernatremia and allergies.
+Fosfomycin should be used in combination with other bactericidal antibiotics to prevent the development of resistance.
+Common side effects of fosfomycin include nausea and vomiting.
+The infusion solution contains high concentrations of sodium and recrystallized succinic acid, which must be considered in the treatment of patients with hypernatremia and allergies.

 Cotrimoxazole is the combination of trimethoprim and a sulfonamide.
-It is used for prophylaxis of AIDS-related infections like pneumocystis jirovecii infections and in cancer patients.
+It is used for the prophylaxis of AIDS-related infections like Pneumocystis jirovecii infections and in cancer patients.

-Cotrimoxazole inhibits tetrahydrofolic acid production, which is needed for the synthesis of nucleic acids and amino acids.
+Cotrimoxazole inhibits the production of tetrahydrofolic acid, which is needed for the synthesis of nucleic acids and amino acids.
 As trimethoprim and sulfonamides act synergistically, cotrimoxazole is bactericidal.
-Cotrimoxazole achieves adequate concentrations in the cerebrospinal fluid, bronchial secretions and sputum.
+Cotrimoxazole achieves adequate concentrations in CSF, bronchial secretions, and sputum.

-Chloramphenicol is a phenylalanine derivative which blocks bacterial protein biosynthesis.
+Chloramphenicol is a phenylalanine derivative that blocks bacterial protein biosynthesis.
 This bacteriostatic antibiotic inhibits the attachment of the tRNA to the ribosome and has a broad spectrum of activity.
-It targets a wide variety of both gram-positive and gram-negative bacteria (except pseudomonas aeruginosa).
+It targets a wide variety of gram-positive and gram-negative bacteria (except Pseudomonas aeruginosa).

 Chloramphenicol cannot be glucuronidated by the immature neonatal liver.
 Thus, toxic levels accumulate.
-Chloramphenicol induces Gray baby syndrome, which is a state of cardiovascular collapse, involving hypothermia, respiratory failure and circulatory collapse, which often leads to death.
-Therefore, the use of chloramphenicol is only recommended for the treatment of life-threatening ocular infections, brain abscesses and severe salmonellosis.
+Chloramphenicol induces Gray baby syndrome, which is a state of cardiovascular collapse, involving hypothermia, respiratory failure, and circulatory collapse that often leads to death.
+Therefore, chloramphenicol is only recommended for the treatment of life-threatening ocular infections, brain abscesses, and severe salmonellosis.

-Streptogramins are effective in the treatment of infections caused by gram-positive bacteria, including MRSA.
+Streptogramins are effective in the treatment of infections caused by gram-positive bacteria, including methicillin-resistant Staphylococcus aureus (MRSA).
 Enterobacteriaceae are resistant to these antibiotics.

-Oxazolidinones are also a new class of synthetic antibiotics, and are not related to any other class of antibiotics.
-Hence, oxazolidiones do not exhibit cross-resistance or cross-allergies with other antimicrobial agents.
+Oxazolidinones are also a new class of synthetic antibiotics and are not related to any other class of antibiotics.
+Hence, oxazolidinones do not exhibit cross-resistance or cross-allergies with other antimicrobial agents.
 Oxazolidiones inhibit protein biosynthesis, however, the exact mode of action is still unknown.

-They act as bacteriostatic agents against gram-positive bacteria, including MRSA, VRE and penicillin-resistant pneumococci.
-But they do not target gram-negative pathogens.
+They act as bacteriostatic agents against gram-positive bacteria, including MRSA, vancomycin-resistant enterococci, and penicillin-resistant pneumococci, but they do not target gram-negative pathogens.
 Oxazolidinones are formulated for both oral and parenteral administration, both of which produce few adverse effects.
-It should be noted, that oxazolidiones have a weak inhibitory effect on monoamine oxidase (MAO).
-Therefore, the use of oxazolidione antibiotics may cause adverse interactions in patients treated with antidepressants.
-Particularly, symptoms like low blood pressure, increase of temperature and confusion should be monitored.
+It should be noted that oxazolidinones have a weak inhibitory effect on monoamine oxidase.
+Therefore, the use of oxazolidinone antibiotics may cause adverse interactions in patients treated with antidepressants.
+Particularly, symptoms like low blood pressure, an increase in temperature, and confusion should be monitored.

 Linezolid is used for the treatment of infections such as pneumonia or skin and soft tissue infections caused by resistant gram-positive bacteria.

-Clindamycin resistance is based on modifications of the ribosomal binding site and inactivating nucleotidyltransferases.
+Clindamycin resistance is based on modifications of the ribosomal binding site and the inactivation of nucleotidyltransferases.
 In addition, the cell wall of gram-negative bacteria is impermeable to clindamycin.

-Clindamycin is associated with a high risk of antibiotic-associated enterocolitis (C. diff colitis), so it is used exclusively in the treatment of serious anaerobic infection, such as abscesses, intra-abdominal infections, osteomyelitis, or dental and gynaecological infections.
+Clindamycin is associated with a high risk of antibiotic-associated enterocolitis (C. difficile colitis), so it is used exclusively in the treatment of serious anaerobic infection, such as abscesses, intra-abdominal infections, osteomyelitis, or dental and gynecological infections.